Rafael-Nunes-Silva/CPP_Games/README.md

 # CPP_Games
-A program with a list of games like hangman and guess a number for you to try.
+A program with a list of games previously made in C, like hangman, guess a number and Man-Pac.